legumeinfo/jekyll-theme-legumeinfo/README.md

 **`css/`** The Legumeinfo Jekyll theme uses the [UIkit css framework](https://getuikit.com/).
 As such, all contents of the framework are available in the templates you define in your site.
-You may add additional styling by saving custom styles in Cascading Style Sheets (`.css`) files in the `assets/css/` directory and importing the files in the templates you want to use them in:
+You may add additional styling by saving custom styles in Cascading Style Sheet (`.css`) files in the `assets/css/` directory and importing the files in the templates you want to use them in:

     <link rel="stylesheet" href="{{ "assets/css/custom.css" | relative_url }}" type="text/css" />